wso2/docs-is/en/docs/learn/configuring-risk-based-adaptive-authentication.md

         Authentication](../../learn/adaptive-authentication).

-1. Login to the management console and c reate a new user called "Alex" with login permission.
+1. Login to the management console and create a new user called "Alex" with login permission.
 2. Navigate to **Service Providers\>List** and click **Edit** on the [saml2-web-app-pickup-dispatch.com](http://saml2-web-app-pickup-dispatch.com)